top of page

 Method

-Trim the ends from the zucchini and coarsely grate.
-Place in a colander and squeeze out as much excess moisture as possible (2).
+2. Place in a colander and squeeze out as much excess moisture as possible (Note 2).
 Transfer to a bowl.

 Notes